Bruce Adams, MD, FACEP

 Dr. Pancioli completed his undergraduate work at the University of Michigan in 1987, receiving a degree in computer science.
 He continued at the University of Michigan, receiving his MD in 1991.
-He attended the Emergency Medicine Residency Training Program at the University of Cincinnati where he served as Chief Resident during his fourth year, graduating in 1995.
+He attended the Emergency Medicine Residency Training Program at the University of Cincinnati where he served as Chief Resident during his 4th year, graduating in 1995.

 Dr. Pancioli joined the faculty as the Associate Residency Director and Assistant Professor.
 He subsequently assumed the role of Vice Chairman in 2000.
-He current serves as the Richard C. Levy Professor of Emergency Medicine and Chairman of the University of Cincinnati College of Medicine Department of Emergency Medicine.
+He currently serves as the Richard C. Levy Professor of Emergency Medicine and Chairman of the University of Cincinnati College of Medicine Department of Emergency Medicine.

 Steve Petrovic, MBA

 Steve Petrovic has spent his whole working career in healthcare at UC Health.
 He began working for an Internal Medicine practice, working as an analyst in corporate revenue cycle and worked with Nursing Administration at University of Cincinnati Medical Center as there financial lead.
 Steve started his association with Emergency Medicine in 2014 replacing Bill Fussinger as the second ever Department Administrator for Cincinnati.

 Steve has been active with Academy of Administrators in Academic Emergency Medicine (AAAEM) since accepting his current position and serves on the membership committee and communications committee.